vmware/chap/USERGUIDE.md

 At the time of this writing, the only process image file formats supported by `chap` are little-endian 32 bit ELF cores and little-endian 64 bit ELF cores, both of which are expected to be complete.
 Run `chap` without any arguments to get a current list of supported process image file formats.

 ### Supported Memory Allocators
+At present the only memory allocators for which `chap` will be able to find allocations in the process image are the following:
+* the version of malloc used by glibc on Linux
+* the arena-based allocator for Python 2.x and 3.x (only checked so far on 2.6, 2.7 and 3.5, including both cases where arenas are mmapped and where they are allocated using malloc)

-At present the only memory allocator for which `chap` will be able to find allocations in the process image is the version of malloc used by glibc on Linux.
-Even lacking support for jemalloc or tcmalloc there are many processes for which `chap` is useful, because many processes use glibc malloc, including many processes that are mostly using C++, C, Python, or Java code.
-Python, at least on Linux, heavily uses glibc malloc.
-The use of glibc malloc in programs written mostly in java is often due to use of shared libraries written in C.
+Even lacking support for jemalloc or tcmalloc there are many processes for which `chap` is useful, because many processes use glibc malloc as part of native libraries.

 A quick way to determine whether `chap` is likely to be useful for your process is to gather a core (for example, using gcore) then open chap and use **count allocations**.
 If the count is non-zero, `chap` is applicable.